 We don’t always lose weight ‘hyper’ and gain it ‘hypo’.

 The thyroid effects metabolism so it makes sense that if you speed it up (hyperthyroidism) you’ll lose weight.
 And if you slow it down (hypothyroidism) you’ll gain weight.
 Oh, how I wish it was that simple!

 I gained about 15 pounds before I was diagnosed.
-By the time my thyroid levels were finally checked, I was very hyperthyroid.
+By the time my thyroid levels were finally checked, I was dangerously hyperthyroid.
 To give you fellow Gravesters an idea of how hyper I was, my TSH was .001.
-And yet, I was gaining weight and I couldn’t lose it no matter what I did.
+And yet, I was gaining weight and I couldn’t lose it no matter what.
 Some people with Graves gain or lose extreme amounts of weight.
 So I know I’m lucky that it wasn’t a lot more.
-But it was still so frustrating that I couldn’t lose it!
+But it was still so frustrating that it wouldn’t come off!